AreYouRlyScared/pterodactyldocs/docs/community/config/eggs/creating_a_custom_image.md

+---
+id: creating_a_custom_image
+title: Creating a Custom Docker Image
-# Creating a Custom Docker Image
+sidebar_label: Creating a Custom Docker Image
+---
 :::caution
-This tutorial uses examples from our [`core:java`](https://github.com/pterodactyl/images/tree/java) docker image, which can be found on Github.
+This tutorial uses examples from our [core:java](https://github.com/pterodactyl/images/tree/java) docker image, which can be found on Github.
 This tutorial also assumes some knowledge of [Docker](https://docker.io/), we suggest reading up if this all looks foreign to you.
 :::